Paramus Public Schools: Controversies and incidents

-In late May 2007, The Record reported that Paramus Public School officials had knowingly failed to report the presence of the banned pesticides aldrin, dieldrin and chlordane on the campus of West Brook, a middle school in the system.
+In late May 2007, The Record reported that officials of the Paramus Public Schools had knowingly failed to report the presence of the banned pesticides aldrin, dieldrin and chlordane on the campus of West Brook, a middle school in the system.
 Responding to local outrage, the superintendent, Janice Dime, assured in a letter addressed to the public that the chemicals were not hazardous, however, borough mayor, Jim Tedesco, described Dime's statement as being either misinformed or deliberately misleading.
 Because of public pressure, on June 6, 2007, the district's board of education placed Janice Dime on an extended leave and shut down West Brook Middle School for decontamination and testing.
 On June 13, test results done by a borough-contracted firm revealed that two of the 30 tested areas on campus had levels of chlordane that exceeded state safety standards.
-Since the incident more soil tests have been conducted around the area and in other parts of Paramus, with some yielding positive for excessive presence of pesticide.
-West Brook was decontaminated and reopened to students, while Janice Dime resigned from her position as superintendent.
+After the incident more soil tests were conducted around the area and in other parts of Paramus, with some yielding positive for excessive presence of pesticide.
+West Brook was decontaminated and reopened to students, while Janice Dime resigned from her position as superintendent in August 2007.

 In May 2018, a 51-year-old teacher, Jennifer Williamson, and a ten-year-old student at East Brook Middle School, Miranda Faith Vargas, were killed and dozens of students were injured when a dump truck slammed into their school bus on Interstate 80 while travelling on a field trip to Waterloo Village.
 The 77-year-old driver, who had had his driver's license suspended 14 times before the accident, was charged with vehicular homicide, which could lead to a sentence of ten years in jail upon conviction.
 Days after the crash, Cong.
 Josh Gottheimer pushed for a federal law requiring school buses to have seat belts to prevent deaths in similar types of crashes.